FOX proteins

 FOX (forkhead box) proteins are a family of transcription factors that play important roles in regulating the expression of genes involved in cell growth, proliferation, differentiation, and longevity.
 Many FOX proteins are important to embryonic development.
 FOX proteins also have pioneering transcription activity by being able to bind condensed chromatin during cell differentiation processes.

 There are 50 different FOX genes encoding FOX proteins in humans that are further divided into 19 subdivisions based on conserved sequence similarity.
 The defining feature of FOX proteins is the forkhead box, a sequence of 80 to 100 amino acids forming a motif that binds to DNA.
-This forkhead motif is also known as the winged helix, due to the butterfly-like appearance of the loops in the protein structure of the domain.
+This forkhead motif is also called a winged helix, due to the butterfly-like appearance of the loops in the protein structure of the domain.
 FOX proteins are a subgroup of the helix-turn-helix class of proteins.